HOCD: Understanding homosexual obsessive-compulsive disorder

 These are science-backed methodologies that have proven to yield incredible results in OCD recovery.

-Within CBT, patients are encouraged to establish a new relationship with their thoughts.
-Psychoeducation is the first step in effective treatment and during this time, the sufferer learns how OCD functions and why these thoughts cause them such distress.
+Within CBT, patients are taught to establish a new relationship with their thoughts.
+Psychoeducation is the first step in effective treatment, and during this time, the sufferer learns how OCD functions and why these thoughts cause them such distress.

-Once they have this knowledge they can begin to accept and allow those thoughts and practice giving them less meaning and validity.
+Once they have this knowledge and understanding, they can start practicing accepting and allowing those thoughts and give them less meaning and validity.

-In tandem with this, ERP then encourages participants to practice resisting the urge to engage in compulsive behaviors and return back to a value-based life.
+In tandem with this, the introduction of ERP encourages participants to practice resisting the urge to engage in compulsive behaviors and return back to a value-based life.

 For example, someone with HOCD may be asked to engage in certain activities such as: